jarnheimer/laravel/README.md

 expect($completion['choices'][0]['text'])->toBe('awesome!');
 ```

-After the requests have been sent there are various methods to ensure that the expected requests were sent:
+After the requests have been sent, there are various methods to ensure that the expected requests are sent:

 ```php
 // assert completion create request was sent